yshmarov/yshmarov.github.io/_posts/2020-08-16-set-user-status-online.md

 ---
 layout: post
-title: "User status online: TLDR"
+title: "See if User is online: TLDR"
 author: Yaroslav Shmarov
 tags:
 - ruby on rails